PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 already pass-module-owned, characterize it before changing production, and keep all testing sequential and single-process under `uv`.
 Commit and push only; never create, update, or reopen a pull request.

+## Late affine/Concat composite characterization checkpoint

+The next two-stage candidate is characterized but not implemented.
+It joins indexed Conv Mul/Add-affine folding with the existing late Concat/layout composite.
+The first child receives the shared ModelIR and LayoutState with `enable_conv_add_only_fold=True`; the second receives the exact shared `ModelIRPassContext`.

+The fixed predecessor is the `cleanup.late.ndhwc_cost_volume` phase record.
+The fixed successor is the optional `optimize_layout_transpose_chains` fanout guard.
+The new owner must not absorb the guard, change its policy, flatten the Concat tuple, or copy either raw result.

+Focused characterization reports `1 passed, 1 xfailed`; complete affected characterization reports `376 passed, 1 xfailed`.
+The sole xfail is the intentionally absent `passes/late_affine_concat_orchestration.py`.
+Production and the 128-ID/128-owner store are unchanged.

+At resume, implement `run_late_affine_concat_cleanup(context)` as a straight-line two-stage owner with the fixed affine flag.
+Return the affine mapping and raw four-result Concat tuple unchanged, replace only the two unconsumed lowerer locals, and preserve both outer boundaries.
+Run affected and standard gates sequentially, then commit and push only.
+Never create, update, or reopen a pull request.